Which city is cheaper, Madrid or Singapore?

 People travel from around the world to go shopping in Madrid.
 Gran Vía is a main thoroughfare in Madrid that is also popular for shopping.
 Calle Fuencarral is where you'll find the fashion shops and Calle Preciados is a fun pedestrian area to explore.

-As it has a large number of activities for kids, Singapore is a very family-friendly destination.
+Singapore is an extremely popular city to visit for families.
 With places like Sentosa and Universal Studios, there really is no shortage of activities for kids.
 There's also a zoo, an aquarium, and bird park, and many kid-friendly museums.

-Madrid is a very family-friendly destination.
+Madrid is a very kid-friendly city.
 Kids love splashing around at Madrid Río, taking a ride on the cable car (Teleférico), and exploring the city's many parks and playgrounds.
 There's even a maze at Sabatini Gardens.
 Restaurants around the city are also very kid-friendly.

-Singapore makes for a terrific place to visit as a couple.
+Singapore is a great city for couples, as it has plenty to offer.
 The city has stunning hotels, amazing restaurants, and plenty of fun activities that are perfect for couples.

-Madrid makes for a fun place to visit for a couple.
+Madrid is a very popular place to visit for couples.
 Fun and romantic activities around town include taking a boat ride at Casa de Campo, riding a bike in one of the many parks, and enjoy dinner and show in the evening.

-Singapore and Madrid are both good destinations for students and younger travelers.
+Singapore and Madrid are both terrific destinations for students and younger travelers.

 Many students frequent Singapore.
 As such a diverse city, you'll find plenty of international students as well as expats to hang out with.